I Want to Apply

 - A nonrefundable filing fee of $70 must accompany your application.

 After the application period ends, we will give special attention to reviewing your application.
-Admissions decisions are made by mid-March.
+Admissions decisions are made in the spring.
 If you are admitted:

 C- or Higher

-All first year students who graduate from a high school outside of SDSU's local admission area during spring 2022 will be required to live on campus for two years.
+All first-year students who graduate from a high school outside of SDSU's local admission area during spring 2023 will be required to live on campus for two years.
 First year and second year students who live in SDSU campus housing are proven to academically outperform their peers who live off campus.
-Research shows that the average GPA is 11 percent higher for residential students and 13 percent higher for students living in learning communities.
+Research shows that the average GPA is 11% higher for residential students and 13% higher for students living in learning communities.

 For more information about the Sophomore QUEST program and housing information, visit the Housing and Residential Education website.

-Review and become familiar with the Freshman On-Campus Resident Parking Policy.
+Review and become familiar with the First-Year On-Campus Resident Parking Policy.